8th Grade Reading/Language Arts Classroom Procedures

 Semester Tests- 1/7 of semester grade

 Saturday School: This is an addition to our campus to help students who have trouble getting their homework turned in on time.
 When a teacher feels a student is not handling his/her homework responsibilities, that teacher will turn the student’s name in to Mr. Cates.
 When the student’s name has been turned in three times campus wide, that student will be required to attend Saturday School.
-Saturday School will be held one Saturday per month from 7:00a.m. to 12:00p.m.
+Saturday School will be held one Saturday per month.

 When you return from an absence, pick up make-up work from me.
-From that date, you will have two days for every day you were absent to get the work turned in.
+From that date, you will have two days for every day you were absent to turn in the work.
 You are certainly welcome to come in for tutorials if there is something you don’t understand.
 If the work isn’t made up within the time allotted, you will earn a “0” for the assignment.

-If you make below a 70 on an assignment, and I feel that you gave your best effort on that assignment, you may come to tutorials to correct that grade for a 70.
+If you make below a 70 on an assignment or a test, and I feel that you gave your best effort on that assignment or test, you may come to tutorials to correct that grade for a 70.

-Tutorials: If you do not have your goal for Reading Enterprise or are not very close to having your goal one week before the due date, or I feel that you are not understanding a concept well enough to move on, you will be required to attend tutorials.
+Tutorials: If you do not have your goal for Reading Enterprise (A.R.) on the due date, or I feel that you are not understanding a concept well enough to move on, you will be required to attend tutorials.
 The details of the tutorials time will be worked out between you and me when necessary.

-E-Notes: This year Panhandle ISD is using E-Notes as a form of communication with parents and students.
+E-Notes: Panhandle ISD uses E-Notes as a form of communication with parents and students.
 You can sign up for emails and/or texts on the Panhandle ISD website.
 On the home page there is a sign up for district information on the bottom right hand side.
-I have listed the steps to sign up for my classes where you can receive information specific to my class.
+I have listed the steps to sign up for specific classes where you can receive information specific to that class:

 1. On the Panhandle ISD website, under “Schools”, select “Panhandle Junior High School”.

-3. Click on “View Website” under my name.
+3. Click on “View Website” under the teacher’s name.

 4. Fill in your information in the “Sign up for E-Notes” in the top left.